 - Read the Freaking Clue: Jumping in that cab in the finale instead of going by foot.

-- Reality Show Genre Blindness: Apparently Rachel, after winning Big Brother, thought the Race would be a nice, fun trip around the world with her fiance.
-You know, despite the fact that it's a competition for a million dollars, and more than half the couples who've been on the show have ended up fighting due to the stresses of the Race.
-And that they can't pull as many safeguards to keep her around like on Big Brother.
+- Reality Show Genre Blindness: Apparently Rachel, after winning Big Brother, thought the Race would mostly be a nice, fun trip around the world with her fiance.
+You know, despite the fact that it's a competition for a million dollars, and more than half the couples who've been on the show have ended up fighting due to the stress of the Race.

 - In Italy, after receiving a 2 cent Euro coin as their next clue, they did not realize that clues involving currency usually mean to look for a particular landmark depicted on the currency itself, and they tried inserting the coin somewhere on the car in which they found it to release their next clue.
 They dropped from 2nd to 6th while trying to figure it out.